balena-io/docs/pages/wifi.md

 * [Pi Hut USB WiFi Adapter][pi-hut-usb] - Small form-factor and works right out of the box!
-* [TP-Link Nano Router][nano-router] - Though this isn't strictly a wifi adapter, it does enable you to connect to wifi network using the ethernet port of the Pi and is known to work correctly with Resin.io.
+* [TP-Link Nano Router][nano-router] - Though this isn't strictly a WiFi adapter, it does enable you to connect to WiFi network using the ethernet port of the Pi and is known to work correctly with Resin.io.
 As a result no further configuration is required.
 * [Adafruit Miniature Wifi (802.11B/G/N) Module][adafruit]
 * [EP-N8531][epn8531]
-* Generally speaking, wifi devices listed over at the [elinux rpi wifi page][elinux] or devices which use one of the `linux-firmware-ath9k`, `linux-firmware-ralink` and `linux-firmware-rtl8192cu` firmwares should work correctly.
+* Generally speaking, WiFi devices listed over at the [elinux rpi wifi page][elinux] or devices which use one of the `linux-firmware-ath9k`, `linux-firmware-ralink` and `linux-firmware-rtl8192cu` firmwares should work correctly.